What is financial planning about?

 Financial planning should be proactive, but a single annual meeting leaves you no choice but to constantly react to what has already happened over the last year.
 Think about your business or career goals.
 How do you think you’d perform if you set your benchmarks for the year on January 1, but didn’t revisit them, or your progress toward them, until December 31?

-Financial planning is also an opportunity to invest in your life, and gives you a process for using your money wisely to get what you actually want now and in the future.
-Just like a personal trainer designs the proper program for your specific fitness needs and holds you accountable to staying focused on your goals, we do the same with your money because we want to empower you to make smarter, more informed decisions that align with your values that can produce dramatic results in the future.
+Financial planning is also an opportunity to invest in your life and gives you a process for using your money wisely to get what you actually want now and in the future.
+Just like a personal trainer designs the proper program for your specific fitness needs and holds you accountable to staying focused on your goals, I do the same with your money.
+I want to empower you to make smarter, more informed decisions that align with your values that can produce dramatic results in the future.

 Interested to learn more?
-Wise Stewardship is passionate about helping our clients and fully transparent about our business.
-Our founder Daniel explains more about the how and why of founding his own firm and working one-on-one with clients.
-We also invite you to schedule a free, no obligation consultation with Daniel to learn more.
+I am passionate about helping my clients and fully transparent about my business.
+I explain more about the how and why of founding this firm and working one-on-one with clients.
+I also invite you to schedule a free, no obligation consultation with me to learn more.